hdigital/parlgov/content/post/2024-10-01-parlgov-retiring.md

 It has been a project that I have worked on for almost two decades.
 I found the first mention of the project name in a file from 2006 and a first version of the Django app from 2007.
-All changes since mid-2009 are documented in news entries, among them two new major versions of the site in [2010](http://localhost:4321/2010/02/25/parlgov-10/02-online/) and [2014](/2014/12/21/new-webpage-at-www.parlgov.org/).
-This year, I completed a minimal new version of the [site](https://parlgov.fly.dev/)
+All changes since mid-2009 are documented in news entries, among them new major versions of the site in [2010](http://localhost:4321/2010/02/25/parlgov-10/02-online/) and [2014](/2014/12/21/new-webpage-at-www.parlgov.org/).
+This year, I completed a minimal new version of the [site](https://parlgov.fly.dev/).

 Last year, we updated the data until June 2023 with the previous team of data editors.
 Thanks again, [Alexandra and Meike](/data-info/).